The CFO cheat sheet: Nine ways to improve effectiveness

 CFOs are expected to be aware of the challenges and obstacles that staff face on the front lines of a growing business.
 An effective CFO will seek out discussion with sales to make sure they know what customers are looking for and what the sales team needs to be effective.
 What’s more, clients simply get a kick out of meeting with the CFO, so it never hurts to make time to request time or the virtual invite to sit in on a few high-priority client meetings.

 Beyond understanding client needs, interacting with those in the field and staying abreast of sales team needs can help CFOs understand what’s necessary for sales success and avoid looking like the person who always says “no.” Knowledge of field operations allows a CFO to get a birds-eye view on the future needs of the business.

 A decent CFO will call out problems and inconsistencies, but a truly effective CFO will alert others to issues before they become full-blown problems.
 A well-chosen CFO will have years of experience under their belt and should know what problems to look out for.
 Even the best CFO can’t predict the future, though, so they should also know how to create solutions to unforeseen problems that arise.

 An effective CFO will look at the balance sheet with an opportunity mindset rather than with a limiting view.
-Instead of shutting down new ideas that don’t seem to make financial sense, they’ll offer suggestions for what the firm can do that will achieve a similar result, but still align with the firm’s financial strategy.
+Instead of shutting down new ideas that don’t seem to make financial sense, they’ll offer suggestions for what the organization can do that will achieve a similar result, but still align with the organization’s financial strategy.

 8. Package financial information in an accessible manner.